Child Victims Act

 That is why the Child Victims Act is so important: often victims need time to process what has happened before they feel able to take action, and by that time (under previous regulations) the statute of limitations had run out.

 That is simply not good enough, and victims deserve better.
-Abuse comes in many shapes and sizes, and that the lifelong impacts are wide-ranging and far-reaching, from PTSD, to depression, to substance abuse (according to the AAETS, “specialists in the addiction field – alcohol, drugs and eating disorders – estimate that up to 90 percent of their patients have a known history of some form of abuse.”)
+Abuse comes in many shapes and sizes, and the lifelong impacts are wide-ranging and far-reaching, from PTSD, to depression, to substance abuse (according to the AAETS, “specialists in the addiction field – alcohol, drugs and eating disorders – estimate that up to 90 percent of their patients have a known history of some form of abuse.”)

 The new Child Victims Act law will allow more survivors get justice for their experience by: